moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 --- abstract

-This document describes the uses cases, requirements, and considerations that should be form the design of the encapsulation of a real-time media transport protocol operating over QUIC {{RFC9000}}.
+This document describes the uses cases, requirements, and considerations that should guide the design of the encapsulation of a real-time media transport protocol as a payload in the QUIC protocol.

 --- note_Note_to_Readers